Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 “Guys… Guys!”
 She finally managed to break through the academic trance they’d entered.. “…Could you maybe dumb it down a bit?
 Start from the top: What’s the Sol Neutrino Clock?
 I mean, I’ve heard of neutrinos but explain them like I’m five years old.”

 Lewis chewed this thumbnail for a second, then launched into an education.
 “Neutrinos are super-tiny particles that don’t hardly interact with the kind of stuff we’re made from at all.
-Like, Erebor—” he gestured through the window at the bloated red star they were orbiting “---is spittin’ out fuckzillions of the things a day, and tens of billions’ll pass through your thumbnail every second.
+Like, Erebor—” he gestured through the window at the bloated red star they were orbiting “ - is spittin’ out fuckzillions of the things a day, and tens of billions’ll pass through your thumbnail every second.
 But you won’t notice.”

 “Because they’ll just… what?
 Slide right through me?”